mattjhayes/Vagrant/SDN_Labs/Ryu_nmeta_SystemTestLab/README.rst

 Ryu and nmeta Multi-Guest Virtual Lab
 =====================================

-This repo contains Vagrant files that stand up a multi-guest Open vSwitch and Ryu controller with nmeta app virtual SDN lab.
+This directory contains Vagrant files that stand up a multi-guest Open vSwitch and Ryu controller with nmeta app virtual SDN lab.

 +--------------------------+---------------------+